Jonah 1:1-16.

 I hope you had an enjoyable Christmas break.
 Happy New Year!

-God tells Jonah to go north-east to Nineveh, but Jonah heads west, to Joppa.
-And the book of Jonah shows us something remarkable: God’s primary response to people heading the wrong direction is not abandonment, but mercy.
-Like that sat-nav, God keeps pursuing, rerouting, and calling us back.
+Have you ever had one of those sat-nav moments where no matter how far off course you go, it keeps rerouting and repeating “make a u-turn.”
+That’s the story of Jonah.
+God sends him north-east to Nineveh, but Jonah heads west to Joppa instead.
+And the book shows us something remarkable: God’s response to people on the wrong route isn’t abandonment, but mercy.
+Like a sat-nav, He keeps rerouting and calling us back to Himself.
 Jonah takes us on a journey into the nature of God’s mercy.

 Reflect & Pray